yandex-cloud/docs/en/managed-sqlserver/concepts/backup.md

 {% note warning %}

-You cannot use SQL commands to modify the [recovery model]({{ ms.docs }}/sql/relational-databases/backup-restore/recovery-models-sql-server?view=sql-server-2016) for backup and restore operations.
+You can't use SQL commands to change the [recovery model]({{ ms.docs }}/sql/relational-databases/backup-restore/recovery-models-sql-server?view=sql-server-2016) for backup and restore operations.

 {% endnote %}